 Russian Blues are equal parts elegance and strength, with a friendly and sweet personality to tie it all together.
-These highly intelligent kitties love to play and enjoy learning new tricks, like playing fetch, with their pet parents every day!
+These highly intelligent kitties love to engage with their pet parents every day and enjoy learning new tricks, like playing fetch!

 Subscribe to the latest news, blogs, exclusive offers, educational content about cats, science and genetics.

 Meet the "Doberman Pinscher" of cats.
 Russian Blues are powerful, agile cats, with a sweet-natured temperament who combine elegance and strength in their own unique way.
 The breed has a signature grayish-blue coat, broad head, and eyes that are a vivid green.
 Its beautiful coat shimmers due to the silver-tipped hairs of its short, plush fur.